preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 **5. Confirm Installation Success:**

-You should see a message like:
+It shows a message like:

 ```
 Installation completed successfully.